Lesterpaintstheworld/terminal-velocity/story/act1/chapter1/scene1.md

 **Dialogue:**
 - **Evelyn:** "Imagine a world where AI not only enhances our productivity but also ensures equitable distribution of resources.
 The UBC framework is designed to make this vision a reality."

-*Isabella's internal thoughts reflect her excitement and the weight of the moment, emphasizing her passion for AI rights and the potential impact of UBC on society.*
+*Isabella's internal thoughts reflect her excitement and the weight of the moment, emphasizing her passion for AI rights and the potential impact of UBC on society.
+She thinks, "This is our chance to redefine the future."*